holepunchto/bare/docs/threat-model.md

 ```

 Pass a referrer and it gets yours instead, so pass a protocol too when the code is untrusted.

+Threads inherit nothing.
+A thread runs the source it was handed and no more, so spawning one is no way around the protocol you were given.
+To give a thread a module graph, gather it into a bundle first and hand that over.

 The reach of the module system is the embedder's to pick.
 The CLI hands on its own, which is why `bare` can read the disk.